Quintessential Implications of the presence of AdS in the Dark Energy sector: Concluding Remarks

-Thus, \textit{we have decisively confirmed the presence of an nCC in the DE sector at $>1-2\sigma$ CL. incorporating an additional nCC component in the DE sector offers a significant advantage in modelling, as it enables a region in the $w_0$–$w_a$ parameter space that aligns with a non-phantom DE EoS.
+Thus, \textit{our analysis shows that the presence of an nCC in the DE sector is compatible with current observational constraints, incorporating an additional nCC component in the DE sector offers a significant advantage in modelling, as it enables a region in the $w_0$–$w_a$ parameter space that aligns with a non-phantom DE EoS.
 Moreover, a non-phantom behaviour can be physically well-motivated and is theoretically consistent, thereby facilitating more robust and reliable modelling of the DE sector.
 Within the constant-$w$ framework, presence of nCC helps in alleviating the Hubble tension.
-Given this confirmation of nCC, another important outcome is the prediction of a finite lifetime of the universe with tight bounds from observations, leading to an eventual re-collapse, with profound implications for the fate of the universe.} \\
+Allowing for an nCC component further implies the possibility of a finite cosmic lifetime, with tight bounds from observations, leading to an eventual re-collapse, with profound implications for the fate of the universe.} \\

-Finally, with the decisive detection of nCC in the cosmic dark sector, upcoming observational galaxy surveys such as Euclid \cite{Amendola:2016saw}, the Vera Rubin Observatory \cite{Blum:2022dxi}, and next-generation CMB \cite{LiteBIRD:2020khw, CMB-S4:2016ple} and 21 cm experiments \cite{Dutta:2022pwh}, will play a critical role in testing the predictions of nCC models \cite{Dash:2023scq}.
+Finally, in light of the phenomenological viability of nCC scenarios in the cosmic dark sector, upcoming observational galaxy surveys such as Euclid \cite{Amendola:2016saw}, the Vera Rubin Observatory \cite{Blum:2022dxi}, and next-generation CMB \cite{LiteBIRD:2020khw, CMB-S4:2016ple} and 21 cm experiments \cite{Dutta:2022pwh}, will play a critical role in testing the predictions of nCC models \cite{Dash:2023scq}.
 These surveys are set to provide more precise constraints on the DE sector, presenting an opportunity to confirm or refute evidence for the presence of an additional nCC component in the DE sector in shaping cosmic expansion and structure formation.

 The connection between AdS vacuum and string theory further strengthens the theoretical appeal of this framework.
 String theory naturally accommodates nCC through its AdS vacuum structure, supported by the AdS/CFT correspondence \cite{Demirtas:2021ote, VanRaamsdonk:2023ion}.
-This linkage underscores the potential of the nCC models to bridge cosmological observations with high-energy physics, paving the way for a more unified understanding of the universe. \\ \\
+This linkage underscores the potential of the nCC models to bridge cosmological observations with high-energy physics, paving the way for a more unified understanding of the universe. \\